Soumyaranjan-nyk/HR-Analytics-Project/README.md

  Conclusion:

-This HR Analytics project provides valuable insights that can help organizations improve employee retention and satisfaction.
+This Employee Retention project provides valuable insights that can help organizations improve employee retention and satisfaction.
 By addressing department-specific challenges, promoting career growth, and improving work-life balance, companies can reduce attrition and create a more supportive work environment.